Internet Geologist LLC, Washington, DC

 Provide strategic advice related to research, health data, technology, and innovation.
 Target areas of the health care system that need to work better for patients and caregivers.
-Current clients include: Before Brands, Ciitizen, and AARP.
+Current clients include: Before Brands, Ciitizen, Project Lighthouse, and AARP.
 Past clients: National Cancer Institute, Hopelab, Well Being Trust, Hope for Henry, PatientsLikeMe, Iodine, Collaborative Chronic Care Network, Robert Wood Johnson Foundation.

 June – December 2017

 Provided direct care for my father as he underwent immunotherapy treatment for melanoma.
 Helped manage a dizzying and ever-changing array of medications.
 Became skilled at guiding physical therapy exercises and, eventually, supporting activities of daily living.
 Learned to navigate end of life conversations with family members, clergy, and clinicians.

 Chief Technology Officer